 PILATES was founded by Joseph Pilates who studied yoga and fitness regimes before designing his own type of exercise that was based on Contrology.

 Pilates poses are based on using your body’s natural corset muscles that attach directly onto your spine to provide stability, control and improve flexibility.
 It is a mind body workout as you combine the out breath with the effort – a technique that is paramount to pelvic floor health.

-There are EIGHT principle to Pilates which are PRECISION, FLOW, CONTROL, BREATHING, ROUTINE, CENTERING, CONCENTRATION and INTEGRATED ISOLATION.
+There are EIGHT principles to Pilates which are PRECISION, FLOW, CONTROL, BREATHING, ROUTINE, CENTERING, CONCENTRATION and INTEGRATED ISOLATION.

 Each pilates exercise allows to you tune into your own body, to become aware of your own posture, to strengthen your core muscles and work with your breath to get out of your head and into your body.